 Walking barefoot at the gym may be putting you at risk for unsightly fungal nails.
-At InStride Family Foot Care, with offices in Concord and Charlotte, North Carolina, the skilled podiatry team understands how yellowed, infected toenails can affect your self-esteem.
+At InStride Family Foot Care, with offices in Salisbury, Albemarle, Concord, Matthews, Wake Forest, and Monroe, and two clinics in Charlotte, North Carolina, the skilled podiatry team understands how yellowed, infected toenails can affect your self-esteem.
 Comprehensive diagnosis and treatment for fungal nails, including topical medications, are available to clear the infection and prevent it from spreading to other areas of your body.
 If you notice changes in your nail color or thickness, schedule an evaluation online or by calling the InStride Family Foot Care office nearest you.

 Fungal nails develop when you come into contact with bacteria that enters your body through small cracks in the skin of your feet.